 I just LOVE this BHG Modern Rim Dinnerware set!
 Have you seen anything like this before?
 It’s funny, I’m adoring it for the style, but my mom side is even more thrilled that there is a lip so the kids are less likely to spill their food of the edge of their plates.
 Haha, oh the simple little things that bring joy to a mother’s existence.

-For this little dinner, I am setting a simple black paper cutout that I wrote the menu on with a gold ink marker.
-It sits just inside the bowl, and also serves as a table place card so my guests know just where to sit.
+I’m using a gold sharpie to write the menu on a black sheet of construction paper.
+It sits just inside the bowl, and also serves as a place card so my guests know just where to sit.

 If you haven’t noticed yet, I’m a big fan of adding a lot of metallic hues to any type of decor.
-I’m pretty sure it’s a weakness I may tend to overdo.
-But in this case, it adds the perfect amount of glimmer to a very nature oriented setting.
-I simply spray painted the bottom (or tops) of a few of these jars to match the gold dots in the wrapping paper I laid down as a place mat of sorts.
+Gold adds the perfect amount of glimmer to a very nature oriented setting.

-I picked up the BHG flatware found exclusively at Walmart as well, and I’m liking their everyday style, that can also be dressed up to work for a more formal dinner.
+I picked up BHG flatware found exclusively at Walmart, and I’m liking their everyday style.
+It can also be dressed up to work for a more formal dinner.
 Hey, not all of us can afford to have a special set of flatware just for fancy dinners.
-The truth is, my kids would find it and mix it into our everyday set anyway… 😀
+The truth is, my kids would find it and mix it into our everyday set anyway. 😀

-As for the napkins, well I bought some inexpensive plain white cloth napkins from Walmart, and embellished them with all-purpose fabric paint!
+I bought some inexpensive plain white cloth napkins from Walmart, and embellished them with all-purpose fabric paint!
 Neat right?
-But I’ll share more on that later.
+You can learn more about how to do that here.

 The cake stand is a BHG Acacia Wood and Marble stand, and it is so lovely I wish I had purchased two!
 I imagine it holding my daughter’s delicious carrot caked, topped with a lovely coconut cream sauce dripping down the sides, or how beautiful it will look loaded with honey drizzled fruit…grapes, figs, sliced strawberries, melon.
 Mmmmm.
 For this dinner, I’m thinking it will become a platter of various cheeses.